 Enter the presence of God in all humility

 When we pray, we behold the holiness of God and recognize our depravity.
-As we repent of our sins, we know that we cannot save ourselves from the ultimate affliction of our soul.
+As we repent of our sins, we know that we cannot save ourselves from the ultimate affliction of our souls.
 Only Jesus Christ can do that.
 Praying is an act of humility and gratitude that we can commune with the Father because of the death and resurrection of Jesus Christ.

-If you’re the type that appreciates systems and processes, you can do the A.C.T.S method when you pray.
+If you’re the type that appreciates systems and processes, you can do the A.C.T.S. method when you pray.
 A.C.T.S. stands for Adoration, Confession, Thanksgiving, Supplication.

 Start your prayer by praising God, then ask for His forgiveness for your sins and iniquities.
 After which, verbalize your gratitude to God.
 Thank Him for His love, compassion, mercy, and provisions.
 Lastly, express your needs and cares.
 Bring the desires of your heart to God according to His will.

 Prayer is not just speaking to God but also listening to Him.
 There can be ways that God might speak to us – through preaching, a friend, an insight, and change in our circumstances.
 But the only reliable and unfailing way He communes with us is through His word – the Bible (2 Timothy 3:16).

 Read the Bible before praying.
 Whether it’s a verse or an entire chapter, reading Scripture inclines our ears to God.
 It is also good to try praying the Scripture.
 This action means you read Scripture and allow it to form your prayer.
 By immersing yourself in Scripture, you will know the heart and will of God.
 As you mature in faith, you will find yourself praying according to His word.

 Use devotionals and prayer journals